jackkolb/Robosub-WifiBuoy/README.md

 To use:

-1. Connect your SSH device to the Raspberry Pi's WiFi signal, and the Raspberry Pi to the Jetson.
+1. Connect your SSH device to the Raspberry Pi's WiFi signal, and the Raspberry Pi to the Jetson (Ethernet).

 2. The Jetson *should* be registered to 192.168.5.2, SSH to that address.